 Cornell Woolrich (1903 - 1968) - Woolrich's childhood was spent partly in South America with his father and in New York city with his mother.
 He started writing novels while a student at Columbia University.
 These novels were in the style of F. Scott Fitzgerald and were not good sellers.
 He wrote his first mystery novel in 1934 and his career took off from there.
 He was a very strange man.
 His marriage lasted only a few weeks, and he lived with his mother for the rest of her life.
 They lived in cheap hotels even though he was making money good money.
 She died in 1957, and Woolrich went into a physical and mental decline.
 He had a very unfortunate life, and he was an alcholic, friendless, and feared that he was homosexual.
 Woolrich was a master of writing novels and short stories which were full of dread and terror, and they were very popular in their day.
 Many movies (including Rear Window) and TV series were based his writing, and a list of these may be found at the Internet Movie Data Base.
 A bibliography of his works may be found at Fantastic Fiction.

 Helen McCloy (1904 - 1994) - Ms. McCloy wrote a series featuring Dr. Basil Willing, a psychiatrist and consultant to law enforcement agencies.
 Helen McCloy studied at the Sorbonne and served as a foreign art critic for several US magazines.
 She returned to the US in 1932.
 She was one of the founders of the Mystery Writers of America, and was named a Grandmaster by the MWA in 1990.
-She was married to author Brett Halliday.
-Aspiring mystery writers may be interested in applying for the Helen McCloy Scholarship given by the MWA.Her biography and bibliography may be found at the Golden Age of Detection web site.
+She was married to author Brett Halliday. .Her biography and bibliography may be found at the Golden Age of Detection web site.

 Charlotte Armstrong (1905 - 1969) Armstrong was born in Vulcan, Michigan.
 She attended the University of Michigan and received her degree from Barnard College.
 She sold classified advertisement for the New York Times and also worked as a fashion reporter.
 She married Jack Lewi in 1925, and quit work to raise her three children.
 She published her first mystery Lay On, McDuff in 1943.
 After two other novels were published, she had great success with the novel The Unsuspected which was made into a movie as was a later novel Mischief.
 The film version of Mischief was named Don't Bother to Knock.
 She received an Edgar award for A Dram of Poison in 1957.
 Her novels were mainly novels of suspense.
 Her film credits are given at The Internet Movie Database.